3 Days in Kyoto Itinerary Wearing Kimonos Around Japan

 Maiden Skirts

-long tiered skirts add to the countryside aesthetic that will make you look straight out of Miyazaki’s The Wind Rises
+long tiered skirts add to the countryside aesthetic that makes you look straight out of Miyazaki’s The Wind Rises

 Simple Black Slip